 These whistleblower awards are a huge help in shining a light on — and stopping violations of — federal securities laws.

-Qui tam settlement for government fraud claims brought against Medtronic Inc., one of the world’s largest medical device manufacturers, on behalf of one of four whistleblowers.
+Settlement won for government fraud in a whistleblower case against one of the world’s largest medical device manufacturers

-Brooks Cutter and John Parker obtained a $4.7 million settlement of government fraud claims that our whistleblower client shared in
+Brooks Cutter and John Parker obtained the settlement on behalf of our whistleblower clients in a case involving government fraud.

 Does an SEC whistleblower have to hire a law firm?